ckan/ckan/doc/configuration.rst

 Default value:  ``standard``

+This sets the name of the Formalchemy form to use when editing a dataset.

+.. note:: This setting only applies to the deprecated Formalchemy forms.
+For enabling forms defined with a Navl schema, see :doc:`forms`.

-This sets the name of the form to use when editing a dataset.
-This can be a form defined in the core CKAN code or in another setuputils-managed python module.
+The value for this setting can be a Formalchemy form defined in the core CKAN code or in another setuputils-managed python module.
 The only requirement is that the ``setup.py`` file has an entry point for the form defined in the ``ckan.forms`` section.

 For more information on forms, see :doc:`forms`.